 Before using this medication, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This product may contain sulfites.
-However, if you have a sulfite allergy, this should not be a reason for avoiding use of this medication during an emergency.
-Since epinephrine can be life-saving, using it is more important than avoiding any sulfite-related problems you may experience.
+However, if you have a sulfite allergy, you should still use this medication during an emergency.
+Since epinephrine can save your life, using it is more important than avoiding any sulfite-related problems.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: heart conditions (e.g., coronary artery disease, arrhythmias), high blood pressure, thyroid disease, diabetes.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: heart problems (such as angina, irregular heartbeat), high blood pressure, thyroid disease, diabetes.

 Store this product in the carrying case/original packaging at room temperature away from light and moisture.
 Avoid extreme heat and cold.
 Do not store this medication in your vehicle or in the bathroom.
 Do not refrigerate or freeze.